airsplay/lxmert/README.md

 1. Docker CE (19.03): https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/
 2. nvidia-docker: https://github.com/NVIDIA/nvidia-docker

-For docker with old version, either updating it to docker 19.03 or using command `--runtime=nvidia` instead of `--gpus all' should help.
+For docker with old version, either updating it to docker 19.03 or using command `--runtime=nvidia` instead of `--gpus all' would be good.

 #### An Example: Feature Extraction for NLVR2
 We demonstrate how to extract Faster R-CNN features of NLVR2 images.